 Advertisement

 You’ll first need to figure out what type of pill you take.
 There are two main types of pills:

 Take the pill as soon as you remember.
-Then take the rest of the pills like you normally would.
+Then, take the rest of the pills like you normally would.
 To stay on schedule, this might mean that you have to take two pills in one day.

 If you’ve missed three or more pills, it’s akin to having a hormone-free interval and you should restart the hormone pills and take one per day until you finish the pack’s hormone pills.
 Skip the placebo pills and start a new pack the next day.

 If you haven’t been taking the pill for at least 21 days continuously, you should use back-up protection for seven days.
-If you’ve been on the pill more than 21 days, then it can be treated like a normal pack hormone-free interval and you should simply restart the pill.
+If you’ve been on the pill for more than 21 days, then it can be treated like a normal pack hormone-free interval and you should simply restart the pill.
 Consider emergency contraception if you’ve had unprotected sex in the last five days.

-Progestin-only pills are very time-sensitive.
 What if you took birth control four hours late?

+Advertisement